Faculty II

 Department of Music

-The institute contributes to musical education and promotes creative potential and artistic expression through a wide range of activities.
+The department contributes to musical education and promotes creative potential and artistic expression through a wide range of activities.
 Its goal is to train future music teachers who can inspire and educate effectively.

 Learn more